-If the claimant meets the applicable definition of disability, benefit payments will begin after the end of the elimination period and once all accrued paid leave (annual leave, sick leave and comp time) is exhausted.
+If the claimant meets the applicable definition of disability, benefit payments will begin after the end of the elimination period and once all accrued paid leave (annual leave, sick leave and comp time) and paid parental leave have been exhausted.
 The elimination period begins on the day you become disabled and is the length of time you must wait while being disabled before you are eligible to receive a benefit.
 Your elimination periods for long-term disability are as follows and will depend on which option is chosen:

-- · Option 1: 90 calendar days;

-- · Option 2: 180 calendar days;

-- Option 3: 90 calendar days;

-- · Option 4: 180 calendar days
+Option 1: 90 calendar days Option 2: 180 calendar days Option 3: 90 calendar days Option 4: 180 calendar days